-I’ll make my stand here.
 Using my own preps as a baseline, your average solo prepper should have around 3,000 rounds for his rifle on hand in reserve at any time.
 For your handgun (secondary weapon) another 2,000-3,000 rounds will be adequate.

 If you adhere to the Gospel of the Gauge, for a shotgun 250 to 500 rounds of your primary load, slug or buck, should be on hand and another 250 rounds of your secondary load which is the opposite.